PGBI/cakephp3-soft-delete/README.md

 Associations are correctly handled by SoftDelete plugin.

 1. Soft deletion will be cascaded to related models as usual.
 If related models also use SoftDelete Trait, they will be soft deleted.
-2. Soft deletes records will be excluded from counter cache.
+2. Soft deletes records will be excluded from counter caches.